View articles in the go-codec series, source at http://github.com/ugorji/go

 Note that reflection is an intrinsic part of the go runtime,

-and used in core foundational packages like fmt
+and used in core foundational packages like fmt.

 codecgen works off a single interface.